-(Req 1.2.1) On the Virginia Open Data Portal, two .csv files are available for download (titled "Unserved BEAD Eligible Locations.csv" and "Underserved BEAD Eligible Locations.csv") listing unserved and underserved location IDs.
-The data is sourced from the FCC's Broadband DATA Map as of June 15, 2023, which is reflective of resolved challenges on the FCC's Broadband DATA Map which were not resolved on the June 1, 2023 publication of the map (Req.
+(Req 1.2.1) On the Virginia Open Data Portal, two .csv files are available for download (titled "BEAD Unserved Locations.csv" and "BEAD Underserved Locations.csv") listing unserved and underserved location IDs.
+Note: These files are not yet published and will be published when the final version of this document is published after consideration of public comments.
+The data is sourced from the FCC's Broadband DATA Map as of June 1, 2023, which was published on May 30, 2023 (Req.
 1.2.2).
 The publication date of the National Broadband Map does not predate the submission of the Initial Proposal by more than 59 days.

-For the purposes of the BEAD Program, in accordance with the BEAD Notice of Funding Opportunity (NOFO), locations served exclusively by satellite, services using entirely unlicensed spectrum, or a technology not specified by the Commission for purposes of the Broadband DATA Maps, do not meet the criteria for Reliable Broadband Service and so will be considered "unserved."
-For the purposes of this document and process, the definition of Reliable Broadband Service as defined in the BEAD NOFO is adopted, which is broadband service that the Broadband DATA Maps show is accessible to a location via: (i) fiber-optic technology; (ii) Cable Modem/ Hybrid fiber-coaxial technology; (iii) digital subscriber line (DSL) technology; or (iv) terrestrial fixed wireless technology utilizing entirely licensed spectrum or using a hybrid of licensed and unlicensed spectrum.
+For the purposes of the BEAD Program, in accordance with the BEAD Notice of Funding Opportunity, locations served exclusively by satellite, services using entirely unlicensed spectrum, or a technology not specified by the Commission for purposes of the Broadband DATA Maps, do not meet the criteria for Reliable Broadband Service and so will be considered "unserved."